jumooon/Netflix_sql_project/README.md

-# Netflix Movies and TV shows Data Analysis using Postgresql
+# Netflix Movies and TV shows Data Analysis using PostgreSQL
 ![Netflix logo](https://github.com/jumooon/Netflix_sql_project/blob/main/logo.png)
 ## Overview
 This project presents a comprehensive analysis of Netflix’s catalog of movies and television shows using SQL.
 The primary aim is to investigate the dataset in order to extract meaningful insights and address a series of business-oriented questions regarding Netflix’s content distribution and characteristics.